 Selected for the Lottery Funded World Class Programme in 2013, Jodie has been recognised as one of Great Britain's leading stars for the future and given access to all the World Class benefits of Team GB including mentoring, coaching, medicine, psychology, human and equine sports science.
 The aim of the World Class Development Programme is to identify Britain's most talented up and coming athletes and maximise their potential to deliver success on the international stage.

 “Jodie is here because we believe she has the potential to progress up a performance pathway to a level where, with a suitable horse, she could win medals at an Olympics Games" commented Equestrian World Class Performance Director 2013, Will Connell.

 I've always been fascinated by horses but it wasn't until the age of ten, whilst on holiday in Provence, that I had my first riding lesson.
 I caught the bug immediately, my room was covered in posters and I spent countless nights planning my future yard and naming it's potential inhabitants!

 What made you choose eventing?

 Complete coincidence - I moved to a yard where if you owned a pony, you evented.
 There was a really good team of us, all at different ages and levels, we had great fun.

 Did you have any particular horse(s) who really helped you make it?

-Falkland du Barri, the little Frenchie with a very high opinion of himself, kick started my career in England, the gorgeous Altairs Luck took me up to advanced level.
+Falkland du Barri, the little Frenchie with a very high opinion of himself kick started my career in England followed by the gorgeous Altairs Luck who first took me up to advanced level.
 Wise Crack is the horse with whom I'm achieved the most international success and Matt will always be incredibly special to me for exceeding everyones expectations and taking me round my first Badminton and Burghley.

 What has been your most satisfying equestrian moment and why?